Before watching Zero Dark Thirty, it is important to understand the context through which people watched the film when it was released in 2012.

 - Any knowledge you have regarding why people say that “the world changed” on that day.

-1) History.com has a detailed primer on the 9/11 attacks that is a good place to start your reading.
+1) The Wall Street Journal has a detailed timeline of the 9/11 attacks that is a good place to start your reading.

 2) If you would like some more detail, particularly regarding the fallout from 9/11, check out The Conversation’s primer that has a strong focus on the ‘War on Terror’ that was part of the American response, and the increase in Islamophobia that can still be seen in some parts of the West today.